stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-18-seeds-of-solidarity-transformative-justice.md

 With time, there may be more that I feel able to share.

 I hope that real healing for everyone involved is possible.
-It would mean a lot to me if this letter were published on [whoisstephenreid.com](https://whoisstephenreid.com).
+It would mean a lot to me if this letter were published on [whoisstephenreid.com](https://whoisstephenreid.com) (edit: on 26th June, [Seeds of Solidarity published a link to this post](https://www.whoisstephenreid.com/stephen-reids-reply)).

 May we all find peace,<br />
 Stephen